Our latest article gives you a quick overview of the european eKYC space and what solutions offer the best user experience.

 AI-based identification often combines machine learning, AI, NFC, and biometric capabilities to provide a highly accurate and quick eKYC solution.
 This type of identification is often the quickest to complete, and is future-proof as the solution is able to evolve based on millions of datapoints feeding the algorithms.
 AI-based identification is a great solution for banks or fintechs already employing AI or data-driven products and experiences because it provides a high level of brand and usability consistency.

 Finding the right balance in between UX & banking regulations

 The digital financial service space is growing more competitive by the day, and offering customers a seamless, innovative and relevant user experience is quickly becoming a hygiene factor.
 While designers and product owners are inspired by the user experience of non-regulated tech companies, such as Spotify or Netflix, banks and fintechs must ensure they abide by not only national, but regional regulation around AML.
 AML requirements, specifically KYC and customer identification have historically been a cumbersome, manual and time consuming process in physical and digital onboarding and therefore risk disrupting what an otherwise exceptional user experience is.

-However, a range of eKYC options, including AI-verification, bank account verification, and agent verification are becoming increasingly utilised across Europe to fulfill AML requirements, but offer seamless onboarding, with innovative solutions that align with forward-thinking brands.
+However, a range of eKYC options, including AI-verification, bank account verification, and agent verification are becoming increasingly utilized across Europe to fulfill AML requirements, but offer seamless onboarding, with innovative solutions that align with forward-thinking brands.
 These solutions prove to be a win-win-win; for the bank or fintech, for the customer, and for keeping the financial services industry a safer place.

 Read on in our next article on how to offer the best customer experience whilst maintaining security and trust.